shutas/dreamDO/exampleSite/content/english/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "Don't just dream a career.<br>Do what it takes to get there." image : "images/banner-art.svg" content : "We are a boutique career consulting firm that specializes in helping ambitious Japanese students land a dream job overseas.<br>It's much easier to dream a career than to live in it, so we are here to help you get to where you want to be."
+  title : "Don't just dream a career.<br>Make it a reality." image : "images/banner-art.svg"
+  content : "We help ambitious Japanese students land a dream job overseas.<br>It's much easier to dream a career than to live in it, so we are here to help you _DO_&nbsp; what it takes to get there."
   button:
     enable : true
     label : "Contact Us"